22 Held For Doing Wheelie In Sialkot - UrduPoint

 22 Held For Doing Wheelie In Sialkot

-Police on Monday claimed to have arrested 22 youth for doing wheelie here on Monday
+Police on Thursday claimed to have arrested 22 accused for doing wheelie in the district

-SIALKOT, (UrduPoint / Pakistan Point News - 11th Apr, 2022 ) :Police on Monday claimed to have arrested 22 youth for doing wheelie here on Monday.
+SIALKOT, (UrduPoint / Pakistan Point News - 14th Apr, 2022 ) :Police on Thursday claimed to have arrested 22 accused for doing wheelie in the district.

-According to a police spokesperson, Hajipura police, in a crackdown, arrested 22 wheelie doersand confiscated their motorcycles.
+According to police, in a crackdown, officials arrested Ahmed Raza, Bilal, Sheraz, Azeem, Hamza, Sufian, Farhan, Tayyab, Adnan, Shahzaib, Hunzala, Abdul Rehman, Amjad, Ahmed Nawaz, AriaMaseeh, Riwan, Imran, Sufian, Attif, Amanat Ali, Hizar and Ahsan.

 Police sent the accused behind bars after registering separate cases.